evennia/evennia/docs/source/Howtos/Web-Changing-Webpage.md

 to only update the static files without any other changes.

-> **Note**: Evennia will collect static files automatically during startup.
+> Evennia will collect static files automatically during startup.
 So if `evennia collectstatic` reports finding 0 files to collect, make sure you didn't start the engine at some point - if so the collector has already done its work!
 To make sure, connect to the website and check so the logo has actually changed to your own version.

-> **Note**: Sometimes the static asset collector can get confused.
+> Sometimes the static asset collector can get confused.
 If no matter what you do, your overridden files aren't getting copied over the defaults, try removing the target file (or everything) in the `web/static` directory, and re-running `collectstatic` to gather everything from scratch.

 ## Changing the Front Page's Text

 The default front page for Evennia contains information about the Evennia project.
 You'll probably want to replace this information with information about your own project.
 Changing the page template is done in a similar way to changing static resources.

 Like static files, Django looks through a series of template folders to find the file it wants.
 The difference is that Django does not copy all of the template files into one place, it just searches through the template folders until it finds a template that matches what it's looking for.
 This means that when you edit a template, the changes are instant.
 You don't have to reload the server or run any extra commands to see these changes - reloading the web page in your browser is enough.

 To replace the index page's text, we'll need to find the template for it.
-We'll go into more detail about how to determine which template is used for rendering a page in the [Web-based Character view Tutorial](../../Web-Character-View-Tutorial.md).
+We'll go into more detail about how to determine which template is used for rendering a page in the  [Web-based Character view Tutorial](./Web-Character-View-Tutorial.md).
 For now, you should know that the template we want to change is stored in `evennia/web/website/templates/website/index.html`.

 To replace this template file, you will put your changed template inside the `web/template_overrides/website` directory in your game folder.
 In the same way as with static